-Consider the presence of mixed arterial and venous disease.
-The trajectory of wound healing may vary according to many factors; generally speaking, it can be useful to refer to the guideline that a 50% reduction in size in 4 weeks can be expected if all known and treatable variables have been addressed (Coerper et al, 2009).
+Registered Nurse Clinical Research Coordinator at the Boise VA Medical Center working in wound/high risk foot clinic and Masters of Science in Nursing graduate student at Western Governor's University, US a 50% reduction in size in 4 weeks can be expected if all known and treatable variables have been addressed (Coerper et al, 2009).
 If wound healing appears delayed, it is worthwhile to consider other, less common pathologies.
-Skin cancers may present as nonhealing ulcers and long-standing ulcers (>1yr) can evolve to squamous or basal cell carcinoma (known as Marjolin's ulcers).
+Skin cancers may present as non-healing ulcers and long-standing ulcers (>1yr) can evolve to squamous or basal cell carcinoma (known as Marjolin's ulcers).
 There are other diseases with cutaneous manifestations of ulcers (bullous pemphigoid, pyoderma gangrenosum) whose appearance can deceive even the most seasoned clinician.
 Unexplained delays in healing should trigger further evaluation with consideration for biopsy.

-Minor amputation may be a solution - or Ocreate further problems.
-Minor amputations (toe, partial forefoot) can represent an effective intervention resulting in the timely resolution of a wound that may be difficult to heal due to location (tip of the toe) or weight-bearing challenges.
+Minor amputation may be a solution - or create further problems

+Minor amputations (toe, partial forefoot) can represent an effective intervention resulting in the timely resolution of a wound that may be difficlut to heal due to location (tip of the toe) or weight-bearing challenges.
 These challenging ulcers often result in prolonged healing times which promote patient deconditioning, contracture formation, general weakness and reduction in mobility.
 There is also a recognised situational or reactive depression that may occur when we restrict an individual's ambulation and activity.
 One potential adverse outcome from minor amputation is the 'transfer' ulcer which results from altered foot biomechanics following minor amputation.
 The resulting DFU can be as problematic as the primary DFU was and warrants continued surveillance and appropriate orthotic intervention.

-Clarify goals and values-palliative care is Gan option.
+6 Clarify goals and values-palliative care is an option

 If a patient is in a situation where the DFU is not likely to heal and amputation is being discussed, it is helpful to pause and consider palliative care.
 If the condition is not a limb- or life-threatening but is not likely to heal, the care team may consider discussing chronic wound care without the expectation of healing as a form of palliative care.
 The focus would then be on reducing the complexity and cost of care, minimising the risk of infection and avoiding hospitalisation.
 Often, the patient's total picture is such that other comorbidity conditions may be in the forefront and already have limited mobility but maintaining limb function for transfers and household ambulation has benefits.

-Decatastrophising the "A" word - initiate candid conversations.
-Early introduction of the "A" word can help introduce amputation as a possible outcome and help introduce the concept as a possible solution to the existing health problem.
+Decatastrophising the "A" word - initiate candid conversations solution to the existing health problem.
 Patients are well served with realistic discussions of their current status and likely outcome vs. 'wishful thinking' because a clinician is uncomfortable with discussing amputation.
 Adjustment to a major amputation includes physical, emotional and psychological dimensions.
 Involvement with behavioural/mental health specialists, peer counsellors and specialised teams early on help patients move along the continuum of recovery in the healthiest way possible.